ghy1234/Lab1-1/readme.txt

-this is my lab1 code
+This is my lab1 code
-try to use git
+Try to use git

-all merge into 1140310718
+All merge into 1140310718